SiarheiKanavalchykEPAM/copilot/ReadMe.md

 Developer Email: Siarhei_Kanavalchyk@epam.com

 ### Subtask 1: Implement the foundational structure of the application
-Time spent on this subtask: [insert time here]
+Time spent on this subtask: ~ 4 hour
+Comments:
+    The full time is ~4+ hour:
-Comments: there is some warm-up time to start using Copilot
+        I decided to let copilot do full work for me, so sometimes spend lot of time to describe what I need exact.
+Build the solution from scratch using console batch.
+There is some warm-up time to start using Copilot
+        - 3+ to understand the working approach with copilot.
+Lot of failed attempts without any work proposal.
+        - the final attempt requires less 1 hour to build the working solution.

 ### Subtask 2: Implement the basic data models and database schema
 Time spent on this subtask: [insert time here]